Mark Satin: Later life

 Life changed for Satin after writing and publicizing his Radical Middle book.
 In 2006, at the age of 60, he moved from Washington, D.C., to the San Francisco Bay Area to reconcile with his father, from whom he had been estranged for 40 years.
 "With the perspective of time and experience," Satin told one reporter, "I can see [my father] was not altogether out to lunch."
-Later that year Satin discovered his only life partner.
-He describes it as "no accident".
+Later that year Satin began a committed relationship with his eventual life partner.
+He describes it as no accident.

-In 2009 Satin revealed he was losing his eyesight as a result of macular edema and diabetic retinopathy.
-He stopped producing Radical Middle Newsletter but expressed a desire to write a final political book.
+In 2009 Satin learned he was losing his eyesight as a result of diabetes.
+He stopped producing Radical Middle Newsletter but resolved to continue promoting transpartisan and "post-socialist" ideas.
 From 2009 to 2011 he presented occasional guest lectures on "life and political ideologies" in peace studies classes at the University of California, Berkeley.
 In 2015 he helped produce a "40th Anniversary Edition" of his book New Age Politics, and in 2017 he helped produce a 50th anniversary edition of his Manual for Draft-Age Immigrants to Canada.

+Up From Socialism

+In his mid-70s, Satin wrote the book Up From Socialism (2023).
+It was edited by Adam Bellow, a son of the novelist Saul Bellow.
+Shortly after publication, Satin described what he saw as the book's political perspective on the Civil Rights Movement Archive website: "[In my new book], radical politics no longer means taking an extreme side of an issue and acting as if you're right and everyone else is wrong (or, especially today, 'evil').
+Rather, it means listening empathically to the fears, needs, wants, and wisdom of people on all sides of an issue, and then working with all sides to develop genuine (not mushy-middle) solutions that address everyone's core interests.
+That is the kind of movement we need today, not a revival of the movements of the Sixties".

+Reviewers' reactions to the book differed greatly from one another.
+On the progressive website Common Dreams, for example, Schumacher Center activist Susan Witt succinctly summarizes Satin's critique of New Left, transformational, Green, and radical centrist initiatives (and activists) over the decades.
+She appreciates his tone of "heartache rather than blame", and empathizes with his final call to create a new political movement of genuinely kind people who learn from everyone and synthesize left and right.
+By contrast, in a review-essay on the conservative New English Review site, cultural critic Bruce Bawer presents the organizational efforts and personal behavior of Satin and his colleagues as bizarre and appalling.
+While Bawer acknowledges that Satin was never a socialist and that he became more pragmatic over time, he contends that even at his final, radical-centrist stage Satin failed to abandon "the idea of coming up with grand formulations for social transformation".